deckhouse/virtualization/docs/ADMIN_GUIDE.md

 How to create an image from an HTTP server in the web interface:

 - Go to the "System" tab, then to the "Virtualization" -> "Cluster Images" section.
-- Click "Create Image", then select "Download Data via Link (HTTP)" from the drop-down menu.
+- Click "Create Image", then select "Load data from link (HTTP)" from the drop-down menu.
 - Enter the image name in the "Image Name" field.
 - Specify the link to the image in the "URL" field.
 - Click "Create".